Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 \subsubsection{Assay Description}

 \paragraph{Processing.} For PubChem, we chose to use the title of the bioassay and the descriptions provided by the database \citep{kim2019pubchem}.
 The descriptions from FS-Mol have been added based on their ChEMBL ID, and multiple attributes have been used, such as: assay-organism, confidence-description or assay\_type, if present.
 The textual descriptions for MoleculeNet datasets have been used in the zero-shot out- of-domain experiments found in Sec.~\ref{appsec:zero_shot_experiment}.
 We hand-crafted the textual descriptions from information from multiple sources.
-Currently a field of research is devoted on how to optimize such task descriptions, often called text prompts \citep{liu2022design}.
+Currently, a field of research called prompt engineering is devoted on how to optimize such task descriptions, often called text prompts \citep{liu2022design}.
 In our case, only one prompt per task is used, and we leaf it to further work to optimize the assay descriptions.

 \paragraph{Examples for assay descriptions.} In this section, we provide examples of bioassay descriptions, which we sampled randomly from PubChem, FS-Mol and MoleculeNet (see Tab.~\ref{tab:assay_descriptions}).
 These bioassay descriptions usually use very compact language and contain terminology from molecular biology or chemistry and, thus, are very dissimilar from the language on which language models are usually trained \citep{devlin2019bert}.
+Fig.~\ref{fig:appendix:wordcloud} shows a Wordcloud of assay-descriptions for PubChem.